ashu-xx/our-2026-deck/QUICKSTART.md

 - Or set up real Supabase authentication

 ### "Images not showing"
-- In local dev mode, images won't actually upload
+- In local dev mode, images ARE saved to local storage as base64
+- If images don't appear, check browser console for errors
+- Try a smaller image file (under 1-2MB works best)
-- Set up Supabase storage for real image uploads
+- Set up Supabase storage for production use

 ### "No cards showing"
+- In local dev mode, there should be 3 sample cards pre-loaded
-- You need to add activities first using the admin account
+- Add more activities using the admin account
 - Make sure you're logged in with the user account to view
+- Try clicking "Clear All" in admin panel and refresh to reset sample data

+### "Data disappeared"
+- Local storage is browser-specific - data won't sync between devices
+- Clearing browser cache will delete local data
+- Export your data regularly as backup!
+- For permanent storage, set up Supabase

 ### "Build errors"
 - Run `npm install` to make sure all dependencies are installed